 Cover Level

-Basic policies cover medical expenses and trip cancellation at lower limits.
-Comprehensive policies add higher limits, luggage cover, and broader cancellation reasons.
-For Fiji, comprehensive cover with strong medical evacuation limits is worth considering given the limited healthcare infrastructure.
+Basic policies cover core medical expenses and some cancellation.
+Comprehensive adds higher limits, luggage, and broader cancellation triggers.
+For Fiji, comprehensive cover with strong medical evacuation limits is well worth the added cost.

 ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ